ridzuan5757/k8s/docs/1_concepts/4_workload/2_2_pod_lifecycle.md

 > hooks to control the termination order without sidecar containers, we can no
 > remove them and allow the kubelet to manage sidecar termination automatically.

+### Forced pod termination

+> Forced deletions can be potentially disruptive for some workloads and their
+> pods.

+By default, all deletes are graceful within 30 seconds.
+The `kubectl delete` command supports the `--grace-priod=<seconds>` option which allows us to override the default and specify our own value.

+Setting the grace period to `0` forcible and immediately deletes the pod from the API server.
+If the pod was still running on a node, that forcible deletion triggers the kubelet to begin immediate cleanup.

+> Additional flag `--force` must be specified along with `--grace-period=0` in
+> order to perform force deletions.

+When a force deltion is performed, the API server does not wait for confirmtatin from the kubelet that the pod has been terminated on the node it was running on.
+It removes the pod in the APO immediately so that a new pod can be created with the same name.
+On the node pods that are set to terminate immediately will still be given a small grace period before being force killed.

+> Immediate deletion does not wait for confirmation that the running resource
+> has been terminated.
+The resource may continue to run on the cluster
+> indefinitely.